datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 ```

 One way to quickly see the result of your decision tree is to see the importance of the features that are included.
 This is done by requesting the `.feature_importances_` attribute of your tree object.
-Another quick metric is the mean accuracy that you can compute using the `.score()` function with `features` and `target` as arguments.
+Another quick metric is the mean accuracy that you can compute using the `.score()` function with `features_one` and `target` as arguments.

 Ok, time for you to build your first decision tree in Python!
 The train and testing data from chapter 1 are available in your workspace.

 *** =instructions
-- Build the `target` and `features` numpy arrays.
+- Build the `target` and `features_one` numpy arrays.
 The target will be based on the `Survived` column in `train`.
 The features
 array will be based on the variables Passenger, Class, Sex, Age, and Passenger Fare
 - Build a decision tree `my_tree_one` to predict survival using `features_one` and `target`
 - Look at the importance of features in your tree and compute the score